DefactoSoftware/ex_cell/README.md

 ...
 ```

-#### 3. Create the index.js file in the target cell and use the aliases to import the library.
+#### 3. Also works fine with [cell-js](https://github.com/DefactoSoftware/cell-js) plugin.
+Just create the index.js file in the target cell and use the aliases to import the library.

 #### E.g. calendar: